esketit-git/aSSL/README.md

 **How aSSL works**

-1. On page load the (Javascript) connection routine is called aSSL.connect(url,showConn) and the PHP connection routine is called aSSL::response() conn.php. each side does not have their own public and private keys exchanging and signing messages.
+1. On page load the (Javascript) connection routine is called aSSL.connect(url,showConn) and the PHP connection routine is called aSSL::response() conn.php.
+Each side doesn't have their own public and private keys, exchanging and signing messages.
 Instead it works more like regular SSL.

-2. The server side only has the RSA key pair and makes available its RSA modulus and the public exponent to the client, (its the pubic key).
+2. Only the server side has the RSA key pair and sends its RSA modulus and the public exponent to the client, (its pubic key).

 3. The client generates a random 128-bit key, encrypts it using the server public key and passes the encrypted exchange key to the server.

-4. The server receives this encrypted 128-bit key, decrypts it with its private key and, if the result is ok, sets a session duration time, however Javascript has no sessions so when the page is reloaded the process begins anew, this constant key renewal might add a challenge to a hacker.
-The system depends of Ajax, jQuery to keep the key in memory on the client side for just long enough to send and receive encrypted data.
+4. The server receives the encrypted 128-bit key, decrypts it with its private key and, if the result is ok, sets a session duration time.
+Javascript has no sessions so when the page is reloaded the process begins anew, this constant key renewal might add a challenge to a hacker.
+The system depends on Ajax, jQuery to keep the key in memory on the client side for just long enough to send and receive encrypted data.

-5. The browser receives the session duration time and sets a timeout to keep alive the connection.

-All subsequent client-server exchanges via aSSL are encrypted and decrypted using AES algorithm.
+All subsequent client-server exchanges are encrypted and decrypted using AES algorithm.
 AES is a symmetric algorithm which uses the same 128, 192, or 256 bit key for both encryption and decryption.
 With a 128-bit key, the task of cracking AES by checking each of the 2128 possible key values (a “brute force” attack) is so computationally intensive that even the fastest supercomputer would require, on average, more than 100 trillion years to do it.
 AES has never been cracked, and based on current technological trends, is expected to remain secure for years to come.

 aSSL allows multiple secure connections to be established with one or more servers.